 - Aim for 100-200 words

-- Read your assignment carefully for specific requirements from your instructor.
+- Read your assignment carefully for annotation requirements.

-- Most assignments require a combination of summary and critique or evaluation.
+- Most assignments require a combination of summary and critique.

 - State the facts without opinions or commentary

-- Include the thesis/hypothesis, main arguments and evidence presented, and the conclusions provided
+- Include the thesis/hypothesis, main arguments, the evidence presented, and the conclusions

 - Include the methods used (if a research study)